GlareDB/glaredb.github.io/docs/about/technical-preview.md

 [open source announcement] for more information.

 On July 12, 2023, GlareDB moved from `0.0.X` ranges to `0.2.0`, marking a
-significant milestone towards technical stability with a growing featureset.
+significant milestone towards technical stability with a growing feature set.

 ## Stability